 - UNC Need-Based Grants – Available for eligible students attending one of the 16 campuses of the University of North Carolina system.

 With some exceptions, students who are NC residents for tuition purposes qualify for state grants and scholarships.
+To establish and retain eligibility for North Carolina State grants, students must obtain and maintain North Carolina residency, as determined by the State of North Carolina.
 For more information visit Residency Status.

 The Office of Scholarships and Financial Aid determines a student’s eligibility based on guidelines specified by the following grant programs: